-According to DHHS guidelines, viral load (HIV RNA) should be less than 100,000 copies/mL and CD4 T cell count must be above 200 cells/mm3 before starting Edurant due to higher rates of virologic failure in these patients.
+According to DHHS guidelines, viral load (HIV RNA) should be less than 100,000 copies/mL and CD4 T cell count must be above 200 cells/mm3 before starting Edurant due to higher rates of virologic failure in these people.
 The CD4 requirement, however, is no longer on the drug label.

 Take missed dose as soon as possible with a meal, unless it is closer to the time of your next dose.
 Do not double up on your next dose.